Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning

 \subsection{Sequential Model Based Optimization}

-\acrfull{smbo}~\cite{Snoek:2012,Brochu:2010} is a sequential method that starts with a small initial population $\mathcal{P}_0\neq\emptyset$ which, at each new iteration $i>0$, is extended by a new hyperparameter configuration $\mathbf{h}'$, such that the expected value of $f(a,\mathbf{D},\mathbf{h}')$ is maximal according to an induced meta-model $\hat{f}$ approximating $f$ on the current population $\mathcal{P}_{i-1}$.
-In the experiments reported in \cite{Bergstra:2011, Snoek:2012, Bergstra:2013B}, \acrshort{smbo} performed better than \acrshort{gs} and \acrshort{rs} and matched or outperformed state-of-the-art techniques in several hyperparameter optimization tasks.
+\acrfull{smbo}~\citep{Snoek:2012} is a sequential method that starts with a small initial population $\mathcal{P}_0\neq\emptyset$ which, at each new iteration $i>0$, is extended by a new hyperparameter configuration $\mathbf{h}'$, such that the expected value of $f(a,\mathbf{D},\mathbf{h}')$ is maximal according to an induced meta-model $\hat{f}$ approximating $f$ on the current population $\mathcal{P}_{i-1}$.
+In~\citet{Bergstra:2011, Snoek:2012, Bergstra:2013B}, \acrshort{smbo} performed better than \acrshort{gs} and \acrshort{rs} and matched or outperformed state-of-the-art techniques in several hyperparameter optimization tasks.